15- LIFE IN GOD'S KINGDOM-Obedience

 Although Jesus is addressing specific men of his times in the above verses, he gives the same command to all who are his "sheep" -- or believers in his fold.
 What two things does Jesus say every believer does?

 - Here is the great difference between believers in Jesus and believers of any other religion.
 We are not called to follow an 8-fold path or a set of rules and regulations.
-If we are thirsty in life for more than what we know then where do we find the "water of life"?
+If we are thirsty for more than what we know, then where do we find the "water of life"?